How do you find your artists?

 Absolutely!
-During the week and on Saturdays, we are open for our artists to come and create.
-Whenever we are open for our artists, we are also open so the community can have an opportunity to stop by meet our artists, browse our latest group exhibition in our gallery, and/or purchase a piece or product in our storefront area.
+We are open during the week and on Saturdays for our artists to come and create.
+These hours also provide an opportunity for members in our community to stop by to meet our artists, browse our latest group exhibition in our gallery, and/or purchase a piece or product in our storefront area.
 To see our current open hours, click HERE.
 We are also open for group and private tours upon appointment.
 Email our Executive Director, Nicole, to schedule one today.

 Why are you both a social enterprise and a non-profit?